-(1) The table above compares the cumulative total return on our Common Stock over the one, three, five and seven-year periods ended December 31, 2017 to the cumulative return of comparable indices and our executive compensation peer group, assuming a \$100 investment on January 1, 2011 and assuming all dividends were reinvested.
+The table above compares the total return on our Common Stock over the one, three, five and seven-year periods ended December 31, 2021 to the total return of comparable indices and our executive compensation peer group, assuming a \$100 investment on January 1, 2014 and all dividends have been reinvested.

-(2) For more information about our executive compensation peer group, see "Compensation Discussion and Analysis-Peer Group."
+For more information about our executive compensation peer group, see "Executive Compensation-Compensation Discussion and Analysis-Setting Executive Compensation-Peer

-Stockholder Outreach and Engagement.
+Stockholder Outreach and Engagement

 We believe that fostering long-term relationships with our stockholders and maintaining their trust is a key ROIC objective, and we recognize the value of listening to and understanding their views about our business.
-During 2017, we continued our stockholder outreach activities, dialoguing and meeting with key institutional stockholders, in an effort to proactively address important issues.
+During 2021, we continued our stockholder outreach activities, dialoguing and meeting with key institutional stockholders, in an effort to proactively address important issues.

-- · Our Chief Executive Officer, Stuart A. Tanz, and other members of our senior management team were in regular contact with stockholders during 2017 and conducted in excess of 200 scheduled investor meetings to discuss a broad range of topics, including executive compensation. - We considered the modifications that the Compensation Committee implemented to our executive compensation program in 2016 and 2017 and the results of last year's non-binding, advisory vote on the compensation of our named executive officers.
-At our 2016 and 2017 Annual Meetings, stockholders showed strong support for our executive compensation program with approximately 97% of the votes cast approving our advisory resolution at each meeting. - Based on feedback received during the year and the strong support that stockholders showed for our executive compensation program in the 2017 advisory "say on pay" vote, the Compensation Committee maintained the principal elements of our executive compensation program when setting compensation for 2017.
+- Our Chief Executive Officer, Stuart A. Tanz, and other members of our senior management team were in regular contact with stockholders during 2021 and conducted 268 scheduled investor meetings to discuss a broad range of topics, including executive compensation. - We considered our executive compensation program implemented by the Compensation Committee of our board of directors (the "Compensation Committee") and the results of recent non-binding, advisory votes on the compensation of our named executive officers. - Based on feedback received during the year and the continued support that stockholders showed for our executive compensation program in the 2021 advisory "say on pay" vote, the Compensation Committee maintained the principal elements of our executive compensation program when setting compensation for 2022.